easyops-cn/next-core/etc/brick-types.api.md

 // @internal (undocumented)
 export type SlotType = "bricks" | "routes";

+// Warning: (ae-internal-missing-underscore) The name "SnippetConf" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export interface SnippetConf {
+    // (undocumented)
+    bricks: StoryConf;
+    // (undocumented)
+    message: SnippetMessage;
+    // (undocumented)
+    snippetId: string;
+    // (undocumented)
+    thumbnail: MenuIcon | SrcIcon;
+    // (undocumented)
+    title: SnippetTitle;
+}

 // Warning: (ae-internal-missing-underscore) The name "SnippetDefinition" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal